- Insufficient physical activity is one of the leading risk factors for death worldwide.

 - are fundamental to energy balance and weight control.

-The levels of physical inactivity increased across the globe.
-Globally, around 31% of adults aged 15 and over were not active enough in 2008 (men 28% and women 34%).
-In high-income countries, 41% of men and 48% of women were insufficiently physically active, as compared to 18% of men and 21% of women in low-income countries.
+Globally, around 23% of adults aged 18 and over were not active enough in 2010 (men 20% and women 27%).
+In high-income countries, 26% of men and 35% of women were insufficiently physically active, as compared to 12% of men and 24% of women in low-income countries.
 Low or decreasing physical activity levels often correspond with a high or rising gross national product.
 The drop in physical activity is partly due to inaction during leisure time and sedentary behaviour on the job and at home.
-Likewise, an increase in the use of "passive" modes of transportation also contributes to physical inactivity.
+Likewise, an increase in the use of "passive" modes of transportation also contributes to insufficient physical activity.

 Several environmental factors which are linked to urbanization can discourage people from becoming more active, such as:

 - fear of violence and crime in outdoor areas